Embed from Getty Images

 When thinking about a Warhol Star, Edie Sedgwick almost always comes to mind.
-However there was another girl about town that shined in Andy Warhol’s eye before Edie was ever in the picture.
+However, there was another girl about town that shined in Andy Warhol’s eye.
 Meet Jane Holzer.

-Recognized for her swoosh of blonde hair and trendy style, Jane Holzer was a well-known socialite both on and off the New York art scene.
-The editor of Vogue Diana Vreeland once dubbed her, “The most contemporary girl I know.”
+Recognized for her swoosh of blonde hair and on-trend style, Jane Holzer is a well-known socialite both on and off the New York art scene.
+Vogue editor Diana Vreeland once dubbed her, “The most contemporary girl I know.”

-Jane appealed to Andy Warhol through her hip beauty and wealthy connections.
+Jane appealed to Warhol because of her hip beauty and wealthy connections.
 Her work with Warhol consisted of performing in a number of his art films, including the iconic “Screen Test,” which filmed Jane brushing her teeth for over four minutes.

 After shooting multiple films with Warhol, Jane left The Factory “between Edie’s arrival and when Andy got shot.”
-Although she has been affiliated with Warhol, she isn’t remembered for the extensive drug use and partying that plagued The Factory.
-She still had an amicable relationship with Warhol until his death and would see him at social events.
-In 2014, the Norton Museum of Art held an exhibition “To Jane, Love Andy: Warhol’s First Superstar,” that displayed works of art, fashion, and photography of Jane in relation to Warhol.
+Although she has been affiliated with Warhol, Jane isn’t remembered for the extensive drug use and partying that plagued The Factory.
+She still had an amicable relationship with Warhol until his 1987 death.
+In 2014, the Norton Museum of Art held the exhibition “To Jane, Love Andy: Warhol’s First Superstar,” that displayed works of art, fashion, and photography of Jane.

-Jane’s style was rock n’ roll on 5th Avenue.
-It was au courant without excessive embellishments.
-She would mix classic with sexy by wearing a micro minidress that was covered up to her neck or a long-sleeved bodysuit with a revealing back.
-When paired with her gravity defying hair and cat-eye makeup, Jane was a striking figure.
+Jane’s style in the 1960s was rock n’ roll on 5th Avenue; it was au courant without excessive embellishments.
+She mixed classic with sexy by wearing a micro mini dress that covered up to her neck or a long-sleeved bodysuit with a revealing back.
+When paired with her gravity-defying hair and cat-eye makeup, Jane was a striking figure.

-Today, Jane is still present on the art scene and makes a living as a movie producer.
-She also sports her signature blonde mane and wears loose, bohemian gowns.
-She has even been seen on the short-lived reality show “Gallery Girls” as a wizened guide to socialites on the art scene.
-Although The Factory’s party has ended, it appears Jane’s style fest is still going strong.
+Today, Jane continues to sport her signature blonde mane and now wears loose, bohemian gowns.
+She is still present on the New York art scene and makes a living as a movie producer.
+Jane has even been seen on the short-lived reality show “Gallery Girls” as a listening ear to socialites in the New York art scene.
+Although The Factory’s party has ended, it appears Jane’s is still going strong.